The construction industry is facing a problem.

 Home design visualizers help increase the efficiency of projects when a project is won, but what about the efficiency of measuring, estimating and quoting?
 This is where measurement software from companies like Geomni really shine.

 With its nationwide fleet of fixed-wing aircraft, helicopters and drones, Geomni has amassed an enormous amount of housing imagery that is used to quickly generate roofing & property reports and estimate replacement costs without the need to take any photographs, climb on a roof or even take out a tape measurer.
-Geomni is streamlining the measurement and estimation process and making it easier for the insurance and construction industries to assess project costs and generate quotes without needing to commit field personnel to onerous measurement tasks.
+Geomni is streamlining the measurement and estimation process and making it easier for the construction industry to assess project costs and generate quotes without needing to commit field personnel to onerous measurement tasks.

 Additionally, they are backed by Verisk, a multi-billion-dollar public company and industry-leading provider of data analytics.